Dovbysh

 Dovbysh (Довбиш; Dołbysz) is a rural settlement in Zviahel Raion, Zhytomyr Oblast, Ukraine.
 The settlement was previously known as Markhlevsk (Мархлевськ; Marchlewsk) after the Polish-born Soviet politician and civil activist Julian Marchlewski.
 Population:

 History

 In the 1920s Marchlewsk was an administrative center of Marchlewszczyzna, a Polish National Raion of Zhytomyr Okruha.
+In the mid-1930s the district was disbanded.
 Later it was incorporated into Kyiv Oblast.

 During World War II, Jews of the town were murdered in a mass execution perpetrated by an Einsatzgruppe.

 Until 26 January 2024, Dovbush was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Dovbush became a rural settlement.

+Economy

+Dovbysh is known for its porcelain factory.